MaxHalford/ill-be-back/README.md

 Etiquette in corporate jobs and startups is to indicate when you're away.
 Especially if you're customer facing.
 But for some reason I always forget, so I made this [app](https://ill-be-back-production.up.railway.app) to set the out-of-office status on all my apps in one click.
 While I'm at it, I also recommend [Slapss](https://slapss-app.com/), which helps not being late in meetings, which is also frowned upon.

 Vibe coded with Astra in Codex.
 Go on the back, React on the front.
+Style adapted from [Playa Phone](https://playaphone.com/).

 ## Run it locally